Elaine Ritchel | Founder & Lead Guide

 Elaine fell in love with art at the age of five.
 She still remembers learning about Monet and van Gogh and being struck by the rich and vibrant colors they used.
 It's this same fascination and love for art that she brings to her tours.

-Elaine has a master's degree in art history and has worked as a gallery teacher and museum educator in the US and abroad.
-She specializes in discussion-based teaching and interpretive museum education methods, hence her conversational approach engaging with art.
-After a three-year stint in Croatia, where she led tours at museums in Zagreb, Elaine returned to New Mexico to launch Santa Fe Art Tours.
+Elaine has a master's degree in art history and has worked as a gallery teacher and art museum educator in the US and abroad.
+She specializes in discussion-based teaching and creates meaningful, art-centered experiences that promote visual literacy, inspire personal awareness, and deepen connections with the world around us.
+After a three-year stint in Croatia, where she worked at the Museum of Contemporary Art in Zagreb and the Croatian Association of Artists, Elaine returned to New Mexico to launch Santa Fe Art Tours.

 Liz Brindley is an artist who creates artwork about local food and agriculture.
 Primarily a printmaker and illustrator, Liz depicts the natural patterns found in plants and produce to explore the interconnection of humanity and the natural world.
 Liz sees artwork as a bridge to strengthen our relationship with the land for healthier bodies, communities, and ecosystems.